Skip to content → Skip to footer

 • Swipe up with four fingers: move to top.

-Note: Multi-finger gestures are available on Android 11 and above and must be enabled in operation settings>other settings.
+Note: Multi-finger gestures are available on Android 11 and above and must be enabled in operation settings> Gestures default settings.

 Fingerprint reader gestures: